2017-fall-os/shell-kvillanueva/shell/README.md

-# os-shell-lab-2-Part-1
+# os-shell-lab-2-Part-2
 # Source code by Kristian Villanueva

 ## Introduction

-•Utilizing the tokenizer from lab 1, lab 2 part 1 is intended to execute bin commands in two different formats (e.g. /bin/ls,ls).
+•Utilizing the tokenizer from lab 1, lab 2 part 2 is intended to execute bin commands in two different formats (e.g. /bin/ls,ls), pipe commands, background tasks, and directory changes.

 ## Code Directory

 •test.c: Reguests and reads in user input and sends the whole string to mytoc() •mytoc.c: Separates the whole string into separate tokens based on entered delimiter, then sends values to forkAndExecute.c to execute user input.
 •forkAndExecute.c: Attempts to execute commands entered in test.c.
-Works for tow different formats (e.g. /bin/ls,ls);
+Works for two different formats (e.g. /bin/ls,ls).
-however calls to some commands, such as date, return some errors.
+•forkAndExecuteWithPipes.c: is used when test.c detects a '|' in the returned pointer to pointer array.
+Once detected an initial fork attempts to execute the first command (e.g. /bin/ls).
+If execution is succesful the second command is attempted by forking in the else statement and then executing within this fork (e.g. /usr/bin/wc); however running this type of command will terminate the shell.
+I was having an issue where the execution would not close and it would continually print.
+(I found the fork within the else statement in this stack overvflow post: https://stackoverflow.com/questions/36585896/piping-two-child-processes-one-for-ls-the-other-for-sort-but-sort-is-not-work)
 •helloWorld.c: test executable file.
 Runs when hi is entered in command line.
-•forkAndExecute.h: Header file that declares the forkAndExecute() function in forkAndExecute.c •mytoc.h: Header file that declares the mytoc() function in mytoc.c •Makefile: contains compilation and run instructions for test.c, mytoc.c, helloWorld.c, and forkAndExecute.c.
+•forkAndExecute.h: Header file that declares the forkAndExecute() function in forkAndExecute.c •forkAndExecuteWithPipes.h: Header file that declares the forkAndExecuteWithPipes() function in forkAndExecuteWithPipes.c •mytoc.h: Header file that declares the mytoc() function in mytoc.c •Makefile: contains compilation and run instructions for test.c, mytoc.c, helloWorld.c, and forkAndExecute.c.